ValkyreCaine/Project-3--World-Food-Bank/README.md

 To create a database to enable future research related to the topic of food prices in 36 specific countries.
 Practice manipulating and cleaning data to make it more accessible to a general audience.

 ## Usage intructions
-Due to the size of our dataset and how that translates to the final poduct we are not able to house the base CSV and the database.ipynb in GitHub even with Git LFS.
+Due to the size of our dataset and how that translates to the final poduct we are not able to house the base CSV in GitHub even with Git LFS.
-*Best practise would be to run our file in it's entirety as this will generate the csv and database files not uploaded.
+*Best practise would be to run our file in it's entirety as this will generate the csv.
 Keep in mind, the API call will need around 20 minutes or more to run.
 *We have included a smaller csv to run analysis on named WLD_RTFP_country_2025-04-07.csv.
 Please use this for faster processing in our data.
 *Additionally, Dask allows for faster processing by using multiple cores and allowing the user to select between running the commands on memory or on disk, that generates an additional file and may need to be adjusted depending on your machines processing power.